Nonparametric Link Prediction in Large Scale Dynamic Networks

 For any graph sequence $(G_1, \ldots, G_T)$, we test link prediction accuracy on $G_T$ for a subset $S_{>0}$ of nodes with non-zero degree in $G_T$.
-Each algorithm is provided training data until timestep $T-1$, and must output, for each node $i\in S_{>0}$, a ranked list of nodes in descending order of probability of linking with $i$ in $G_T$.
-For purposes of efficiency, we only require a ranking on the nodes that have ever been within two hops of $i$; all algorithms under consideration predict the absence of a link for nodes outside this subset.
-Now, for each $i\in S_{>0}$, we compute the AUC score for the predicted ranking against the actual edges formed in $G_T$, and we report the mean AUC over $S_{>0}$.
+Each algorithm is provided training data up to and including timestep $T-1$, and must output, for each node $i\in S_{>0}$, a ranked list of nodes in descending order of probability of linking with $i$ in $G_T$.
+For purposes of efficiency, we only require a ranking on the nodes that have ever been within two hops of $i$ (call these the candidate pairs); all algorithms under consideration predict the absence of a link for nodes outside this subset.
+We compute the AUC score for predicted scores for all candidate pairs against their actual edges formed in $G_{T}$.